baumhoto/Raze/README.md

 - open xcode project in raze/raze-ios/raze-ios.xcodeproj
 - adjust developemt team
 - deploy to device
-- start app first time (app will crash)-> because data files can not be found but now there should be a raze folder in the Files App under "On my iPad". there copy all the files from the support folder (gzdoom/support)
+- start app first time (app will crash)-> because data files can not be found but now there should be a raze-ios folder in the Files App under "On my iPad". there copy all the files from the support folder (gzdoom/support)
 - afterwards add an GRP file of your choice e.g  sw.grp
 - Start app again.
 Controlling the menu via keyboard works.
 Start game and use WSAD/mouse to run game.
 Currently saving is an issue as text input is not working.